ktomk/pipelines/doc/PIPELINES-CACHES.md

 -rwxrwxrwx 0/0         1969526 2020-07-24 01:42 ./composer.phar
 -rw-rw-r-- 1000/1000  34272897 2019-12-15 22:58 ./docker-17.12.0-ce.tgz
 ```

+_(using gnu tar here, check your very own tar
+version for all the options as these might differ
+depending on which flavor)_

 This example also shows that it is possible to
 migrate caches by changing the _cache definition